kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 ## Testing producer policy

 To test MeshTimeout that we've applied in previous steps we need to simulate delays on our requests.
-To do this we need add header `x-set-response-delay-ms` to our requests
+To do this we need add header `x-set-response-delay-ms` to our requests.

 We can now make few requests to our demo-app, and we should see timeouts: